MoeraOrg/moeraorg.github.io/overview/other.md

 # Other Features

-Shortly about other popular features of social networks and how they may be implemented in Moera.
+Here are some other popular social-network features and how they may be implemented in Moera.

 ## User search

 Web search engines index all public data, including the public part of user profiles.
 So it is possible to use Google, Bing, DuckDuckGo, etc. to find a Moera user or a public post.
-But sometimes it is easier to have a simple search that allows to quickly find a user by his name right from the Moera client interface.
+But sometimes it is useful to have a simple search that quickly finds a user by name right from the Moera client interface.

 This search may be implemented as a separate service located on its own